bombasticSlacks/Aspirant/Game/Worlds/Post-Calamity/The-Empire.md

 ### Sunsworn
 * The group worshipping the God King lineage of the sunsworn.
 * NE Continent
+* Used powerful mechanical devices

 ### Lunarmarred
 * The group worshipping the God King lineage of the Lunarmarred.
 * Center West
+* The [Zinatu](Game/Worlds/Post-Calamity/Zinatu) are descendants of these people.
+* Used powerful mechanical devices

 ### Bloody
 * South West